TechnologyMasters/jobs/.github/issue_template.md

   These meta tickboxes automatically apply labels to your post Learn more in the README https://github.com/TechnologyMasters/jobs/blob/master/README.md#label-definitions

+  Note, you must fill in the checkboxes correctly in order for them to appear as checked in Markdown

   Unfilled example:
   - [ ] Full Time